 Lebanon was part of the Roman Empire in the time of Christ and was later ruled first by the Ottoman Empire (until the end of World War I) and then by France until the end of World War II.
 Lebanon endured a civil war from 1975-1990.
 At the same time, parts of the country were occupied by Syria from 1976-2005 and by Israel from 1985-2000.
 Despite this turbulence, Lebanon remains a well-respected member of the United Nations and has a high Human Development Index (HDI), indicating that the country as a whole is on the upswing.

 Currently, more than 6.8 million people live in Lebanon, giving it a population density of roughly 1,536 people per square mile.

 The United Arab Emirates

-The United Arab Emirates, often shortened to the Emirates, is found on the continent of Asia.
-The United Arab Emirates is, more specifically, located on the Arabian Peninsula near the Gulf of Persia.
-The country of Oman is to the east of the United Arab Emirates, while Saudi Arabia is just south of the UAE.
+The United Arab Emirates, often shortened to the Emirates, is located on the Arabian Peninsula near the Gulf of Persia, west of Oman and just south of Saudi Arabia.
 A unique and defining factor of the United Arab Emirates is that the UAE comprises seven different emirates or political territories, each ruled by a Sheikh, one of whom operates as president.

-The seven emirates in the United Arab Emirates are:
+The Seven Emirates in the United Arab Emirates:

-The population of the UAE is approximately 9,9 people.
+The population of the UAE is approximately 9.9 million people.
 The total area across all seven emirates is a sum of 32,278 square miles.
 The ratio of people to land area is about three hundred residents per square mile.